Texas–Indian wars: Early tribes

 The people indigenous to northern Texas including the Panhandle are called the Southern Plains villagers, including Panhandle culture who include ancestors of the Wichita people.
-The Tonkawa are a confederacy of tribes indigenous to central Texas.
+The Tonkawa, long thought to have been prehistoric residents of Texas are now thought to have migrated into the state in the late seventeenth century.
+Arrival in Central Texas is believed to have been just before or during the early European contact period.
 Tribes indigenous to east Texas include the Caddo, including the Adai, Eyeish, Hainai, Kadohadacho, Nacono, and Kitsai.
 The Akokisa, Atakapa, Karankawa, and Tamique lived along the Gulf coast.
-The Plains Apache and Kiowa migrated from the west into present-day Texas prior to European contact.
+The Southern Athabaskan speaking Apache, which includes the Mescalero, Chiricahua, Jicarilla, Lipan and Kiowa Apache, are thought to have entered southeastern New Mexico and western Texas in small groups by at least 1400 CE.
+The Kiowa proper, not to be confused with the Kiowa Apache, arrived in Texas post European contact, their principal nineteenth-century range being north and east of the Texas Panhandle in the Wichita Mountains.

 In the 1740s, Tonkawa, Yojuanes, and others settled along the San Gabriel River.
 The Tonkawa allied with the Bidais, Caddos, Wichitas, Comanche and Yojuanes in 1758 and attacked and decimated the Lipan Apache and the Mission Santa Cruz de San Sabá.
 The Tonkawa continued their southern migration into Texas and northern Mexico where they then allied with the Lipan Apache.

 Spanish settlers sometimes captured American Indian children.
 Often it was common practice to have the child baptized and then adopt them into their homes, where they were raised to be servants.
 At first the practice involved primarily Apaches, and eventually Comanche children were likewise adopted as servants.